 Accredited by AACSB International

-The college of Business Administration is accredited by the AACSB International - The International Association for Management Education.
+The College of Business Administration is accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
 Fewer than 28% of all business schools are accredited by this prestigious body.

 UAHuntsville MBA Courses